sealightclock/test_flutter_dummy_mvi/README.md

 ------ my_string_http_data_source.dart

----- di/
+---- **di**/

 ------ my_string_dependency_injection.dart

+(together with some additional files/directories that are not specific to the MVI architecture)

 which reflects the chosen design pattern MVI.

 ## Testing

-This Flutter app has been tested on an Android device.
+This Flutter app needs to be tested on both Android and iOS devices with the following combinations of configurations:

+(Hive, SharedPreferences) x

+(Http, Dio, Simulator) x

+('Update from User', 'Update from Server') x

+(Screen rotation, App relaunch, App upgrade, App removal then reinstall)

+It has been tested on Android devices (both physical and emulator ones).

-This Flutter app will need to be tested on an iOS device.
+It will still need to be tested on iOS devices.